input-output-hk/ouroboros-phalanx-protocol/CPS/Readme.md

 ### 3.4.1 Formula

-A **grinding attack** consists of multiple grinding attempts executed within the **grinding opportunity window** $`w_O`$.
+A **grinding attack** consists of multiple grinding attempts executed within the **grinding opportunity window** $w_O$.
 Since each grinding attempt takes time to compute, the feasibility of the attack depends on whether the total computation can be completed within this window.

 We define the **total attack time** as: